 I’m sure these views will provoke Armenian and Turkish ire in equal measure.
 “You’re making excuses for Side X and ignoring Side Y,” they will say.

 Even though this won’t deter the angriest of people, let me make my position clear: hundreds of thousands of Armenians, Turks and Kurds were either ruthlessly massacred or marched until they dropped in 1915.
-It is absolutely the case that the number of Armenian deaths vastly outnumbers those of Turks and Kurds.
-But I won’t accept or deny it was a genocide: this issue is far too complicated to summarise in an eight-letter word.
+The number of Armenian deaths vastly outnumbers those of Turks and Kurds.

-This is an issue that is ripe for historical research.
+This is an issue that is ripe for historical study.
 Let’s pick it before it goes completely rotten.

 Click here to read my study, unaltered from 2008, on Academia.edu